ai-bevo/belly_button_challenge/README.md

 </p>

-5. Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown as follows:
+5. Added an interactive dropdown that updates all the plots when a new sample ID is selected.

-    - You can view the dashboard at <a href="{{ url_for('Belly Button Challenge') }}">https://ai-bevo.github.io/belly_button_challenge/</a>
+    - The dashboard I created can be viewed at the following link <a href="{{ url_for('Belly Button Challenge') }}">https://ai-bevo.github.io/belly_button_challenge/</a>